Background pattern

 • You can also swim with the patch on, but:

-• When wearing the patch,do not expose it to direct heat, such as heating pads, electric blankets, hot water bottles, hot tubs or heat lamps or tanning beds.
-Do not take the sun or long hot baths and do not use saunas.
-If you do, you may increase the amount of medication released from the patch.
+• When wearing the patch, do not expose it to direct heat, such as heating pads, electric blankets, hot water bottles, waterbeds, or heat lamps or tanning beds.
+Do not sunbathe or take long hot baths, and do not use saunas.
+If you do, it could increase the amount of medication released from the patch.

 • The first patch may take some time to reach its maximum effect.

-• Your doctor may give you additional painkillers during the first few days.
+• Your doctor may give you additional pain relievers during the first few days.

-• After that, the patch should help relieve pain continuously, so you can stop taking other painkillers.
-However, your doctor may prescribe additional painkillers occasionally.
+• After that, the patch should help relieve pain continuously, so you may be able to stop taking other pain relievers.
+However, your doctor may prescribe additional pain relievers occasionally.

-• The fentanyl patches are indicated for chronic pain.
-Your doctor will tell you for how long you can expect to use the patches.
+• Fentanyl patches are indicated for prolonged pain.
+Your doctor will tell you how long you can expect to use the patches.

 • If increasing the patch dose does not help, your doctor may decide to stop using the patches.